dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-5-refactor-a-mart.md

 So far we've been working in new pointing at a staging model to simplify things as we build new mental models for MetricFlow.
 In reality, unless you're implementing MetricFlow in a green-field dbt project, you probably are going to have some refactoring to do.
 So let's get into that in detail.

-1. Per the above steps, we've identified our target, now we need to identify all the components we need, these will be all the 'import' CTEs at the top our mart.
+1. 📚 Per the above steps, we've identified our target, now we need to identify all the components we need, these will be all the 'import' CTEs at the top our mart.
 Let's look at `orders` and `order_items`, the likely models to generate revenue, we see we'll need: `orders`, `order_items`, `products`, `locations`, and `supplies`.
-2. We'll next make semantic models for all of these.
+2. 🗺️ We'll next make semantic models for all of these.
 Let's walk through a straightforward conversion first with `locations`.
-3. We'll want to first decide if we need to do any joining to get this into the shape we want for our semantic model.
+3. ⛓️ We'll want to first decide if we need to do any joining to get this into the shape we want for our semantic model.
 The biggest determinants of this are two factors:
-   - Does this semantic model contain measures?
+   - 📏 Does this semantic model **contain measures**?
-   - Does this semantic model have a primary timestamp?
+   - 🕥 Does this semantic model have a **primary timestamp**?
-   - If a semantic model has measures but no timestamp (for example, supplies in the example project, which has static costs of supplies), you'll likely want to sacrifice some normalization and join it on to another model that has a primary timestamp to allow for metric aggregation.
+   - 🫂 If a semantic model **has measures but no timestamp** (for example, supplies in the example project, which has static costs of supplies), you'll likely want to **sacrifice some normalization and join it on to another model** that has a primary timestamp to allow for metric aggregation.
-4. If we _don't_ need any joins, we'll just go straight to the staging model for our semantic model's `ref`.
-Locations does have a `tax_rate` measure, but it also has an `ordered_at` timestamp, so we can go straight to the staging model here.
+4. 🔄 If we _don't_ need any joins, we'll just go straight to the staging model for our semantic model's `ref`.
+Locations does have a `tax_rate` measure, but it also has an `ordered_at` timestamp, so we can go **straight to the staging model** here.
-5. We specify our primary entity (based on `location_id`), dimensions (one categorical, `location_name`, and one primary time dimension `opened_at`), and lastly our measures, in this case just `average_tax_rate`.
+5. 🥇 We specify our **primary entity** (based on `location_id`), dimensions (one categorical, `location_name`, and one **primary time dimension** `opened_at`), and lastly our measures, in this case just `average_tax_rate`.

    ```YAML
    semantic_models: